pughlab/pipeline-suite/README.md

     - path to target intervals (exome capture kit, if defined)
     - path to dbSNP file (if undefined, a default will be used)

-   - variant_call_config.yaml, specifies:
+   - haplotype_caller_config.yaml, specifies:
     - path to reference genome (requires .fa, .dict and .fai files)
-    - path to vcf2maf.pl
+    - path to vcf2maf.pl (RNA mode)
-    - path to VEP (tool/version, cache data)
+    - path to VEP (tool/version, cache data) (RNA mode)
-    - path to ExAC data (for filtering/annotating with population allele frequencies)
+    - path to ExAC data (for filtering/annotating with population allele frequencies) (RNA mode)
+    - path to target intervals (exome capture kit, if defined) (DNA mode)
+    - path to dbSNP file (if undefined, a default will be used) (DNA mode)

 ## Running a pipeline
 If you are running these pipelines on the cluster, be sure to first load perl!